Larry Bowa: Professional career

-Philadelphia Phillies (1970-1981)
+Philadelphia Phillies (1970–1981)

 From his 1970 rookie season through 1981, Bowa provided solid reliability in the Phillies' infield, along with third baseman Mike Schmidt; from 1976 to 1981, the Phillies reached the postseason five times, ending a drought dating back a quarter of a century.
 In 1978, Bowa had one of his most productive seasons, hitting .294 and leading NL shortstops with a .986 fielding percentage while finishing third in NL MVP voting.
 He batted .333 in a losing cause in the 1978 NLCS, but played an even greater role in 1980, hitting .316 in the NLCS and .375 in the World Series, as the Phillies captured the first title in franchise history.
 In 1979, Bowa set a Major League record for shortstops with a .991 fielding average; Tony Fernández broke the record with a .992 mark in 1989, and Rey Ordóñez broke the NL record with a .994 average in 1999.
 Bowa tied Ozzie Smith for the most post-1930 seasons with at least 400 at-bats and no home runs, with six.

-Chicago Cubs (1982-1985)
+Chicago Cubs (1982–1985)

 By the end of the 1981 season, Bowa had worn out his welcome with the Phillies' front office, and let it be known he was available.
 The Chicago Cubs, who had just hired former Phillies manager Dallas Green as general manager, quickly expressed interest.
 However, Green, who had managed the 1980 world champions, knew that Bowa didn't have many years left and demanded a young rookie third baseman named Ryne Sandberg as a part of the trade.
 In return, the Phillies received shortstop Iván DeJesús.
 The trade paid off tremendously for the Cubs, as Bowa's veteran leadership and Sandberg's outstanding all-around play (en route to a Hall of Fame career) brought the Cubs to the postseason in 1984 for the first time in 39 years.

-At the beginning of the 1985 season, Bowa lost the Cubs' starting shortstop job to veteran journeyman Chris Speier and eventually to their 1982 first-round draft pick, Shawon Dunston, mainly because he couldn't get the ball all the way from shortstop to first base, which left the 39-year-old Bowa discontented with the Cubs' organization.
+At the beginning of the 1985 season, Bowa lost the Cubs' starting shortstop job to veteran journeyman Chris Speier and eventually to their 1982 first-round draft pick, Shawon Dunston, which left the 39-year-old Bowa discontented with the Cubs' organization.
 After becoming the San Diego Padres' manager in 1987, Bowa vented his frustrations with the Cubs in an autobiography, titled Bleep!